Dollar prices fall in Baghdad and Erbil - Shafaq News

 Shafaq News – Baghdad/Erbil

-According to Shafaq News Agency's survey, the dollar's rates held firm with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 140,700 dinars for every 100 dollars, compared to 140,900 in the morning.
+According to Shafaq News Agency's survey, the dollar’s rates dropped with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 140,350 dinars for every 100 dollars, compared to 140,550 on Saturday.